TheFes/HA-configuration/include/automation/00 general/ulanzi/README.md

 * [Whatsapp binary sensor](../../../template//trigger/whatsapp_notification.yaml) - Binary sensor to indicate if there is an active Whatsapp notification on my phone

 ## Changelog:

 ### 2023-04-20

 * Added support for background color using variable `background`
 * Added support for `graph_max` variable
 * Added variable `graph_round` to determine how values are rounded
 * Changed various defaults to `none` to use the device default setting

+### 2023-04-21

+* Fix weather app settings and some fixes in defining the payload